LTLA/kana-formats/v1/README.md

   - `means`: a float dataset of length equal to the number of genes, containing the mean expression of each gene in the selection.
   - `detected`: a float dataset of length equal to the number of genes, containing the proportion of cells with detected expression of each gene in the selection.
   - `lfc`: a float dataset of length equal to the number of genes, containing the log-fold change in the selection compared to all other cells.
-  - `delta-detected`: same as `lfc`, but for the delta-detected (i.e., difference in the percentage of detected expression).
+  - `delta_detected`: same as `lfc`, but for the delta-detected (i.e., difference in the percentage of detected expression).
   - `cohen`: same as `lfc`, but for Cohen's d.
   - `auc`: same as `lfc`, but for the AUCs.